tanc0160/canvas/README.md

 It is not allowed to have double action on single coordinate on the Canvas.
 If the coordinate has been filled with some value, any action that try to fill coordinate will fail

+## Prerequisite
+Java JDK and Maven installed in your system

 ## How to run the program
 #### `mvn clean package`
 #### `java -cp target/canvas-1.0-SNAPSHOT.jar com.tanc0160.canvas.Main`